awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  The optimizer rewrites any query using a view as a longer query using the underlying tables\.
 Thus, parallel query works the same whether table references are views or real tables\.
 All the same considerations about whether to use parallel query for a query, and which parts are pushed down, apply to the final rewritten query\.

- For example, the following explain plan shows a view definition that usually doesn't use parallel query\.
+ For example, the following execution plan shows a view definition that usually doesn't use parallel query\.
 When the view is queried with additional `WHERE` clauses, Aurora MySQL uses parallel query\.

 ```
 mysql> create view part_view as select * from part;